-- The Psychiatry and Behavioral Medicine Unit (PBMU) treats children ages 3 to 18 who are in crisis due to complex mental health issues and need hospital-based care.
-The PBMU also treats people ages 19 to 21 who are developmentally delayed and in crisis.
+- The Psychiatry and Behavioral Medicine Unit children ages 3 to 17 who are in crisis due to complex mental health issues and need hospital-based care.

 - We often have more requests from new patients than we have openings.
 Even if we do not have openings, it is important to get care when your child needs it.
 There are many resources in the community that can help.